-To entice potential clients, some tools you'll want to use to spread the word on your new services include a business website, social media platforms, community noticeboards, and school newsletters.
+To attract potential students, some tools you'll want to use to spread the word about your new services include a business website, social media platforms, community noticeboards, and school newsletters.

 How often should I recommend my students take lessons?

-For beginner swimmers to progress at a solid rate, ideally they will take lessons twice or more per week.
-However, it's important to remember it may not be possible for everyone to budget or find the time for multiple lessons each week.
+For beginner swimmers to progress at a solid rate they will need lessons two or more times per week.
+However, remember that it may not be possible for everyone to budget or find the time for multiple lessons each week.
 When you're starting out, it's a good idea to be flexible with your lesson plan offering so you can bring in more students.

 What's a good age to start swimming?

 There's no decisive answer but generally, the sooner, the better.
-According to the Australian Swimming Coaches & Teachers Association, being introduced to the water early is beneficial for muscle and coordination development for babies.
-Plus, as aquaphobia develops with age, being in the water earlier will prevent children becoming fearful of swimming.
-In fact, newborn babies less than a year old often take to the water more happily than older children!Back to top
+According to the Australian Swimming Coaches & Teachers Association, being introduced to the water at an early age is beneficial for muscle and coordination development for babies.
+The earliest children typically start swimming lessons is when they are around 3 to 4 years old.Back to top

 Get all the important details on starting your own curtains and blinds business.